This post has been updated for all the latest info for 2021.

 Additionally, and keeping up with their transparent attitude, they even offer live statistics on their free DNS servers.
 That transparency makes them a good candidate for best DNS server, at least regarding trustworthiness and anonymous DNS servers.

-Another easy-to-set-up server (like Google’s).
+Another easy-to-set-up server (like Google’s) which makes Comodo worthy of our best DNS server list.
 There is no need for much research or choosing with Comodo.
 All you do is input one of their addresses, and you’re good to go.

 One of the upsides of Comodo Secure DNS is the fact that it spans 15 nodes around the world.
 On each continent, each node containing several servers ready to serve local users.
 That makes Comodo Secure DNS an exceptional choice for users.